 IHttpClientFactory with .NET

-In this article, you'll learn how to use the IHttpClientFactory to create HttpClient types with various .NET fundamentals, such as dependency injection (DI), logging, and configuration.
+In this article, you'll learn how to use the IHttpClientFactory interface to create HttpClient types with various .NET fundamentals, such as dependency injection (DI), logging, and configuration.
 The HttpClient type was introduced in .NET Framework 4.5, which was released in 2012.
 In other words, it's been around for a while.
 HttpClient is used for making HTTP requests and handling HTTP responses from web resources identified by a Uri.
 The HTTP protocol makes up the vast majority of all internet traffic.

 With modern application development principles driving best practices, the IHttpClientFactory serves as a factory abstraction that can create HttpClient instances with custom configurations.
 IHttpClientFactory was introduced in .NET Core 2.1.
 Common HTTP-based .NET workloads can take advantage of resilient and transient-fault-handling third-party middleware with ease.